TU-Wien-dataLAB/aqueduct/docs/api/chat-completions.md

 You can include files in your chat completions using either file IDs (for previously uploaded files) or base64-encoded data.

+#### File Size Limits

+When uploading files via base64 encoding, the following size limits apply:

+- **Individual file limit**: Each file must be smaller than 10MB
+- **Total request limit**: The combined size of all files in a single request must not exceed 32MB

+If these limits are exceeded, the API will return a 400 Bad Request error with details about the size violation.

 #### Using File IDs

 First upload a file using the files API: